danieljharvey/functional-programming-is-boring/slides/lesson2-either.md

 ## If it isn't there, why isn't it?

-So last time we looked at `Maybe`, which can be
+So last time we looked at `Option`, which can be

 - `Just<thing>`